Walter Dornberger: Rocket development

-In June 1943, in a speech to nearly 6,500 German employees and soldiers in Peenemünde, Dornberger blended traditional German patriotism with Nazi ideological motifs while also highlighting and reinforcing many of the unique factors that made missile development so successful at Peenemünde in the first place.
-By emphasizing the path-breaking nature of their work as well as its singular importance to the war effort, all while playing on the popular fear of the Soviet Union and the disdain for the Western Allies for bombing their cities into rubble, Dornberger composed a powerful message that would certainly appeal to many Peenemünders.

-In the early morning of 7 July 1943, Ernst Steinhoff flew von Braun and Major-General Dornberger in his Heinkel He 111 to Hitler's Führerhauptquartier "Wolfsschanze" headquarters and the next day Hitler viewed the film of the successful V-2 test launch (narrated by von Braun) and the scale models of the Watten bunker and launching-troop vehicles:
+In June 1943, in a speech to nearly 6,500 German employees and soldiers in Peenemünde, Dornberger blended traditional German patriotism with Nazi ideological themes while emphasizing the importance of missile development to the German war effort.
+The speech also referenced fears of the Soviet Union and resentment toward Allied bombing campaigns, reflecting themes commonly used in Nazi propaganda.In the early morning of 7 July 1943, Ernst Steinhoff flew von Braun and Major-General Dornberger in his Heinkel He 111 to Hitler's Führerhauptquartier "Wolfsschanze" headquarters and the next day Hitler viewed the film of the successful V-2 test launch (narrated by von Braun) and the scale models of the Watten bunker and launching-troop vehicles:

 This third day of October, 1942, is the first of a new era in transportation, that of space travel ...